Interesting Facts All About The June Bug (It’s Not Blind)

 In some cultures, June bugs are considered a sign of good luck because they symbolize friends or family visiting soon.

 In other places, however, it’s just the opposite.
-People consider June bugs harbinger of bad things to come and try to get rid of them as quickly as possible.
+People consider June bugs a harbinger of bad things to come and try to get rid of them as quickly as possible.
 They can wreak havoc on crops and gardens.

 Final Words

 So there you have it!
 June bugs are just harmless bugs that aren’t much of a threat.
-They’re mostly seen as a nuisance since they can easily reproduce and eat all the fruits in your garden but nothing that would kill you.
+They’re mostly seen as a nuisance since they can easily reproduce and eat all the fruits in your garden, but nothing that would kill you.